fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

 Create a database connection and initialize the connection context.
 The parameters that need to be provided by user include:

-* host: FQDN used by TDengine to manage the master node
+* host: FQDN used by DThouse to manage the master node
 * user: User name
 * pass: Password
 * db: Database name.
 If user does not provide it, it can be connected normally, means user can create a new database through this connection.
 If user provides a database name, means the user has created the database and the database is used by default